-Problem is defined as the root cause or potential root cause of one or more incidents affecting the SaaS service.
+Problem is defined as the root cause or potential root cause of one or more Incidents affecting the SBS Offering.
 Identifying and resolving Problems is aimed at preventing recurrence of similar Incidents, ensuring long-term stability and performance of the Service.